justin2004/shacl_box/README.md

     - shacl used to just be about validation but with [this](https://w3c.github.io/shacl/shacl-af/) you can now do some inference

+### why

+- in case you want to play around with shacl quickly
+    - https://shacl.org/playground/ does not support the advanced features yet

+### how

 ### preparation

 - you need docker and make installed